-CNC Machine Operators with little to no experience tend to make between $24410 and $29510 while the more experienced ones make over $46520 per year.
+CNC Machine Operators with little to no experience tend to make between $26890 and $32690 while the more experienced ones can earn over $49900 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A CNC Machine Operator is to move to a higher paying state like WA.
-Right now, the highest paying states for CNC Machine Operators are WA, VT, CT, MA and NJ.
+One of the easiest ways to increase your salary as a Computer-Controlled Machine Tool Operator, Metal and Plastic is to move to a higher paying state like WA.
+Right now, the highest paying states for CNC Machine Operators are WA, MA, ND, ME and CT.

-3 other factors that can increase your salary as A CNC Machine Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Computer-Controlled Machine Tool Operator, Metal and Plastic is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other CNC Machine Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other CNC Machine Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons